ssagynbayeva/ssagynbayeva.github.io/research.md

 <a href="/posters/ERES-poster-print.pdf" target="_blank">View my poster for ERES 2023</a>

 <a href="/posters/CoolStarsPoster.pdf" target="_blank">View my poster for Cool Stars 2024</a>

+### HWO observations of habitable-zone planets and cold Jupiters
+{% include image-caption.html imageurl="/assets/images/posts/research/coronagraph.pdf#right" caption="" width="400" %}

+We studied how NASA's upcoming Habitable Worlds Observatory (HWO) telescope should be designed to find potentially habitable planets like Earth around nearby stars.
+The main challenge is that these planets are incredibly faint compared to their bright host stars - like trying to spot a firefly next to a spotlight from thousands of miles away.
+HWO needs a special light-blocking device called a coronagraph with very specific capabilities, and it should take about 40 preliminary measurements from ground-based telescopes before HWO even starts observing.
+Our analysis shows that HWO will need 6-8 separate observations spread across several years to confirm whether a planet is truly in the "habitable zone" where liquid water could exist.

+The bigger picture is that we're not just looking for Earth-like planets - we're also studying the giant planets farther out in these planetary systems, similar to our Jupiter.
+Understanding both types of planets together is crucial because giant planets can either help or harm the chances of life on smaller, rocky worlds.
+The presence or absence of these "cold giants" affects how much water gets delivered to inner planets and whether their orbits remain stable enough for life to develop.

 ### Circumplanetary Disks
 {% include image-caption.html imageurl="/assets/images/posts/research/midplane.png#right" caption="" width="400" %}